kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-k3d.md

 # Configure mTLS Authentication Locally on k3d
-This tutorial shows how to set up mutual TLS (mTLS) authentication in a local Kyma environment using k3d.
-This tutorial uses self-signed certificates and is meant only for learning purposes.
+Learn how to set up mutual TLS (mTLS) authentication in a local Kyma environment using k3d.

 ## Context

-To establish mTLS connection, you must complete the following steps:
-- Prepare a Kyma cluster with the Istio and API Gateway modules added.
-- Set up the server-side components:
-  - Create a server root Certificate Authority (CA).
-  - Generate a server certificate.
-  - Have the server root CA sign the server certificate.
-  - Create a certificate chain file.
-  - Store the server's certificate chain file and the server's private key in a Secret.
-- Set up the client-side components:
-  - Create a client root CA.
-  - Generate a client certificate.
-  - Have the client root CA sign the client certificate.
-  - Create a PKCS12 file for browser testing.
-  - Store the client's root CA in a Secret.
-- Create an mTLS Gateway that uses the server's certificate, the server's private key, and the client's root CA. These values are stored in the Secrets you created.
-- Deploy a sample HTTPBin Service, expose it using an APIRule, and test the mTLS connection.

-When using self-signed certificates for mTLS, you act as your own CA. This means you establish trust relationships without relying on a publicly trusted authority.
+mTLS is a security protocol that ensures that both the client and the server authenticate each other.
+To better illustrate the process, this procedure uses self-signed certificates.
+When using self-signed certificates for mTLS, you act as your own CA and establish trust relationships without relying on a publicly trusted authority.
 Therefore, this approach is recommended for use in testing or development environments only.

+>[!WARNING]
-For production deployments, use trusted certificate authorities to ensure proper security and automatic certificate management.
+> For production deployments, use trusted certificate authorities to ensure proper security and automatic certificate management.

 ## Prerequisites
 - [k3d](https://k3d.io/stable/)